ansible/community-docs/maintaining.rst

 `Review checklist <review_checklist.rst>`_, and the `Committer guidelines <https://docs.ansible.com/ansible/devel/community/committer_guidelines.html>`_.

 There can be two kinds of maintainers: :ref:`collection maintainers <Collection maintainers>` and :ref:`module maintainers <Module maintainers>`.

+For the both kinds it is worth keeping in mind that “with great power comes great responsibility”.

 Collection maintainers
 ----------------------